henrydjkerr/Timestep-free-evolver/Documentation/doc-modules-swappable.md

-This document describes the variety of modules that can be swapped between to manage certain functionality.
+This document describes the variety of modules that can be swapped between to manage certain functionality, stored within the folder `modules`.

 In general, modules that are to execute device-side have host-side wrappers.
 The reason for this is that Numba does not support **kwargs or dictionary arguments with the device-side functions, which means that if a piece of code wants to call a device-side function, it has to know the exact arguments it wants.
 I considered this undesirable, because it requires explicitly numbering and naming all the arrays needed in the main program file.
 Different models need different number of variables, and I don't want you to have to swap or alter `evolver.py` for each model you use.
 So instead, you call a wrapper function that takes a dictionary of all device-side arrays as an argument, then picks the ones it wants to call the device-side function with.